zhaaaa7/react/react-adv/README.md

 ref creates a new property of the class

-Use for focusing text input.
+Used for focusing text input.

 ```jsx
 componentDidMount(){